josh-wong/josh-wong.github.io/.github/pull_request_template.md

 ## Changes made

-> Replace this text with an outline the specific changes made in this pull request in the form of a bulleted list.
+> Replace this text with an outline of the specific changes made in this pull request in the form of a bulleted list.
 Include relevant details, such as added features, bug fixes, code refactoring, or improvements.

 <h2 id="checklist">Checklist</h2>